Your supply chain will experience a cybersecurity breach. Here’s what to do about it.

 Mark Twain once remarked, “There are two certainties in life.
 Death and taxes”.
 Our modern age has added a third.
-Now, it should read “Death, taxes, and a hack”.
-As in it is now a certainty that at some point your organization will be hacked by cyber criminals.
+Now, it should read “Death, taxes, and a hack.”
+It is now a certainty that, at some point, your organization will be hacked by cybercriminals.

-This guidance is especially pertinent when we observe recent events such as the Colonial Pipeline and JBS ransomware attacks.
-Not only did these cyber criminals extort millions of dollars from these organizations, they also created significant disruptions in the related supply chains.
+This guidance is especially pertinent when we observe recent events like the Colonial Pipeline and JBS ransomware attacks.
+Not only did these cyber criminals extort millions of dollars from these organizations, but they also created significant disruptions in the related supply chains.

-No matter what your IT department tells you, this threat is not new, nor is it something that they can easily manage, or will go away on its own.
+No matter what your IT department tells you, this threat is not new, nor is it something they can easily manage or will go away on its own.
 In fact, we’ve actually been blissfully unaware of the size and speed of this threat, and the statistics are frightening.
-Consider just 5 of the facts from the article 81 Ransomware Statistics, Data, Trends and Facts for 2021 by data security company Varonis:
+Consider just 5 of the points from the article 81 Ransomware Statistics, Data, Trends, and Facts for 2021 by data security company Varonis:

-- 60% of survey respondents experienced revenue loss and 53% stated their brands were damaged as a result.
+2.60% of survey respondents experienced revenue loss, and 53% stated their brands were damaged as a result.

 These points alone will make any CEO break out into a cold sweat…and there are 76 more in the article.
 While there is no guarantee that removes fear, there are steps supply chain leaders can take to mitigate a potential disaster.
 In particular, the Gartner report advises companies to shift from a defensive position to one focused on building resilience.